PaulinaKapusta/Portfolio-Manual-Tester/README.md

 **From November 2022 to February 2023 I did an internship as a manual tester** in a software testing company where I had the opportunity to participate in many projects (web and desktop applications), thanks to which I gained my first experience in performing manual tests.

-The internship confirmed my belief that the job of a tester is right for me.
+`#0969DA`The internship confirmed my belief that the job of a tester is right for me.
 I like to test, because every day you learn something new, every day you can develop.
 I really like to investigate new features, to look for defects, to discuss different issues with the team.

 ## Skills